-All accounts are to be paid in full by August 5 for the fall semester and by January 15 for the spring semester.
-Fees for summer session courses must be paid by the first class meeting.
+All accounts are to be paid in full by June 15 for the summer session, August 5 for the fall semester and by January 15 for the spring semester.
 Methods of payment accepted include:

 Students with unpaid balances may lose current enrollment and will not be allowed to register for any subsequent terms.
 Transcripts and diplomas are withheld from those who have not settled their financial obligations to Manchester University, which may include collection fees, attorney’s fees, and court costs.

 Students are not fully registered, nor will they have the privilege of class attendance or use of University facilities until their charges are paid.
 A service charge of 1.5 percent or $30, whichever is greater, may be added to any unpaid balance in the student account as of the last working day of each month.

 In the case of official withdrawal from the University, a refund, less a cancellation fee, is made according to the following schedules:

 - Withdrawal before the official start of classes: 100 percent refund

 - Withdrawal during Change of Course days: 100 percent refund less $250 cancellation fee

 - Withdrawal during the first and second weeks (4-10 class days): 75 percent refund

 - Withdrawal during the third and fourth weeks: 50 percent refund

 - Withdrawal during the fifth and sixth weeks: 25 percent refund